 - advanced punctuation.

-This IEN worked hard to turn her weaknesses into strengths, during CELBANPrep Writing Level Two, and has become a master.
+This IEN worked hard to turn her weaknesses into strengths, during CELBANPrep Wonderful Writing , using the textbook from Amazon and participating in the CELBAN online Writing course offered through CELBANPrep GOLD, and has become a master.

-Also note, this report was written and edited with in 20 minutes using the skills taught in CELBANPrep Writing Level One and lots of practice.
+Also note, this report was written and edited with in 20 minutes using the skills taught in CELBANPrep Wonderful Writing, again using the CELBAN Writing course material and lots of practice.

 Use at least six key words from the following: diabetes, insulin, blood sugar level, needle, sugar, exercise